for-l00p/meetup_rsvp_prediction/README.md

 ***
 # Event RSVP Predictor

-Predicting yes-RSVP counts for NYC-based events using data sourced from [Meetup's](https://www.meetup.com/) API.
+Predicting yes-RSVP counts for NYC-based events using data sourced from Meetup's API.

 ## Motivation

-Meetup is one of the most popular event-based social networking sites out there.
-With humble beginnings in New York City, the Meetup community now stretches all around the world 16 years later.
-The founders of Meetup realized believed in the importance of building real communities through in-person contact.
+[Meetup's](https://www.meetup.com/) is one of first and most popular event-based social networking sites.
+With humble beginnings in New York City, the Meetup community now stretches all around the world.
+The founders of Meetup realized the importance of building real communities through in-person interactions in the form of community events.

 One of the biggest challenges of event planning is getting a realistic headcount estimation.
 Almost all of the logistical details of event planning are contingent on how many attendees are expected - most importantly, choosing on an appropriately-sized venue space.
 With the trove of past meetup event data, I thought that there might be a way to predict headcount for an event based on features of the event as well as the group hosting the event.